Planning such a big and demanding adventure can be hard work. To make it a bit easier for you, we’ve put together a guide to this magnificent trail.

 On top of a first aid kit, you should carry a survival bag, torch, whistle, and spare rations.
 Instead of buying a pre-made first-aid kit, you can make one yourself.

 It’s a good idea to bring a water filtration system in case you run out of clean water.
+Read my post on the best backpacking water filters.
+For more details, check out our packing list for the Pennine Way.

 Don’t rely on your smartphone for navigation because the cell reception along the trail is patchy at best.
 Bring a GPS device and a compass.
 In addition to navigation gear, you should also bring paper maps and a guidebook.